SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 4.md

 <kbd>![](images/query3countcheck1.png)</kbd>

-4. We will run this query to count web requests per minute along with a few statistics.
+4.We will run this query to count web requests per minute along with a few statistics.
 For this open **New Query** console, then paste the following to see average response time for sites.

 ```
 SELECT